 Friday arrives with good news, Natalie will be over at six.
 I made seafood okra gumbo, which took much of the morning.
 Girls swam and let Zelda haul them around the hills, we all took a snooze around two until three thirty.
 I put the gumbo in the refrigerator earlier to mix flavors, after tea I’ll take it out and put on a just warm burner.

 Zoe C, “I’ll run over to the bakery and get us a couple of loaves of French bread.”

 Elle goes outside to let Zelda free roam, I bring her a cup of tea, plop down with mine.

 Elle, “So far okay, not knocking the ball out, not losing.
 This bull market is making performance comparisons difficult.
 The stocks my program is selecting are half fairly well known companies, the rest are midcap or small cap relative unknowns.
+I changed the stock mix to include them.
 Right now investors are chasing big names that can take better advantage of the tax law.
 I can only see if the program is uncovering hidden gems or my algorithm sucks.”

 “No problems buying or selling?”